Skip to content

 Override any values that do not match your project by providing key=value pairs when prompted (e.g., language=python backend=fastapi database=mongodb frontend=null).

-The team lead (you) enters delegate mode.
-The agents research independently and produce their artifacts.
-When all three complete, a review gate evaluates the output against the discover-review checklist.
+The lead-orchestrator enters delegate mode.
+The analyst researches the project scope and produces its artifacts.
+When complete, a review gate evaluates the output against the discover checklist.

 Since the discovery gate defaults to FLEXIBLE, it auto-advances if there are no critical failures.
 You can review the artifacts asynchronously.